Navigating cancer can be a real challenge.

 • Get answers to your questions about what to expect.

-• Feel comfortable discussing your concerns with someone who knows what it’s like.
+• Share your concerns with someone who truly understands.

-• Access a library of resources for dealing with cancer.
+• Access a library of helpful cancer‑related resources.

 • Find the information and support you need.